RSCEI Frequently Asked Questions

 Q1.
 What is the Rookery South Community Energy Initiative (RSCEI)?

 A1.
-The RSCEI is an electricity subsidy scheme agreement between Covanta, Central Bedfordshire Council and Bedford Borough Council.
+The RSCEI is an Electricity Subsidy Scheme agreement between Covanta and Bedford Borough Council.
 This will provide a monetary contribution towards designated households’ electricity bills.

-It is a two-stage process.
-Eligible householders are required to register by 28 June 2019.
+It is a two stage process.
+Eligible schools, churches, other not-for-profit organisations and householders are required to register by 28 June 2019.
 Once the Rookery South Energy Recovery Facility (ERF) becomes fully operational, those registered householders will be invited to submit a claim.

 Q2.
-Why is the RSCEI registration process happening now and not when the facility is operational (currently estimated as 2022)?
+Why is the Rookery South Community Energy Initiative (RSCEI) registration process happening now and not nearer the time, when the facility is operational (currently estimated as 2022)?

 A2.
-The RSCEI is to benefit householders living in the local area before construction of the ERF begins.
+The RSCEI is to benefit householders that live in the local area before construction of the ERF begins.
 It is not intended for those who move into the area after 31 December 2018 who will be aware of the Facility.

 Q3.
 Who is eligible for the RSCEI?

 A3.
-Householders in the parishes of Brogborough; Cranfield; Houghton Conquest; Lidlington; Marston Moretaine; Millbrook; Stewartby; and Wootton, who were resident in their property on 31 December 2018, continue to be so and who also pay their own energy bills directly to their energy supplier.
+Householders, schools, churches and other not-for-profit organisations in the parishes of Brogborough; Cranfield; Houghton Conquest; Lidlington; Marston Moretaine; Millbrook; Stewartby; and Wootton; who were resident in their property on 31 December 2018, continue to be so and who also pay their own energy bills directly to their energy supplier.
+We will accept registrations from not-for-profit sports and community clubs / church buildings, village halls etc. within the eligible area who either own or rent the property and pay their own electricity bills.

 Q4.
 Who is not eligible for the RSCEI?

 A4.
-Commercial or industrial properties, schools, university halls or buildings.
+Commercial or industrial properties, university halls or buildings.

 Q5.
-If I do not register by 28 June 2019, can I still claim the RSCEI contribution?
+If I do not register by 28 June 2019, can I still claim the RSCEI?

 A5.
 No. Only householders who have registered by 28 June 2019 will be eligible and invited to claim.